-- 1. Development approval is in place for the proposed use of the venue as a café and function centre, as confirmed by Upper Hunter Shire Council. - 2.
-A Police submission was received no objection. - 3.
-No public submissions were received relating to any matters with the application. - 4.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
+- 1. Appropriate consent is in place for the use of the premises as on-premises licence.
+Council advised that they have no objection to the liquor licence. - 2.
+Police submissions was received and considered as summarised in Submission analysis below. - 3.
+No public submissions were received relating to any issues with the application. - 4.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met.